Last Updated on

 Combat experience trumps training and nothing can compare.
 That being said, unless you know combat, leave it alone.
 I will be offering 2 lists in this article.
 List one will discuss 15 items I feel are essential to real world survival, and list two will discuss 15 survival tips that I feel should be priority.

 This article is meant to be read with an open mind, and a complete understanding that this is REAL WORLD survival and not some prepping from television filling your head with useless junk.
-The most likely survival situation will last 72 hours give or take.
+The most likely survival situation will last 72 hours give or take (learn about the best 72 survival kits if you don’t already have one).
 The doomsday scenarios are (while not impossible) very unlikely and it is much more worth BEING PREPARED for ANY situation rather than constantly PREPPING for ONE situation.

 A few other points I would like to make are that this article is the most basic rundown and a lot of extensive training goes in to making this an effective system.
 Also, the items and tips I am including are my personal preference, from my personal experiences, and I urge everyone to find their own preference, these are only guidelines.
 And finally, this article is geared toward helping those with little or no experience in the field, I am taking nothing away from others who hold similar knowledge.

-Before you hit the wilderness remember to always let at least 2 responsible adults know where you are going.
+Before you hit the wilderness remember to always let at least 2 responsible adults know where you are going and be properly prepared with the appropriate wilderness & bushcraft gear.
 Another person being around to help in the case of an emergency (e.g an injury or becoming lost) goes a long way towards being able to survive in the wilderness.

 15 Essential Survival Items

-1. Morakniv 510 knife (with at least one extra)
+1. Morakniv Companion (with at least one extra)

 2. Bic lighter (at least two)

-A simple Bic lighter can be used to create a quick fire, works after days of water submersion, can make fire even without fluid, lightweight, and compact.
+A simple Bic lighter is an adequate survival lighter and can be used to create a quick fire, works after days of water submersion, can make fire even without fluid, lightweight, and compact.

 NOTE: To make fire with a “broken” Bic lighter, you simply slowly roll the wheel over the flint without causing sparks.
 Every 10 or so turns, dump the flint dust into a tinder bundle or onto a surface where it can be collected until you have roughly a pea-size pile at least.
 This dust will then take the spark from the lighter and if done properly will ignite your tinder.
 I always take my knife, blade down, and create cotton shavings off of any cotton material I have, or you can pick cotton pieces off of your socks if they are cotton.
 Mix the cotton and flint powder to double the success rate of this method of fire.